 The collective, comprising experts from 80 NGOs, consultancies and business associations, envisions “a global economy in which companies and cities operate within environmental boundaries on a socially equitable basis through the setting of science-based targets to transform their impact”.

 Its mission is to embed the adoption of science-based targets within capital markets, building on the progress of establishing science-based targets for climate.
 The initiative shares many of the founding organisations of SBTi, and SBTi acts as its external climate hub.
-Organisations setting an SBTN are expected to set an SBTi as part of it.
+Organisations setting an SBTN target are expected to set an SBTi target as part of it.

-How will it work?
+How will the SBTN work?

 SBTN is being trialled on 17 companies, and will initially cover how to set freshwater and land targets.
 In due course these will be accompanied by additional guidance on setting biodiversity and ocean targets.
 The first target validation for firms outside of the pilot will begin in early 2024.